amiya-pattnaik/node-any-jdbc/README.md

   });
 });

-For more info on how to use xjdbc.jar, db connection string and example etc. please refer to the sample example under /config and /test/specs/ on github.com/amiya-pattnaik/node-any-jdbc

 ```
+Note: You don't require to close the connection explicitly.
+It is being hndled by the `execute()` method.

+For more info on how to use xjdbc.jar, db connection string and example etc. please refer to the sample example under /config and /test/specs

 ## Contribution